iyezhiyu/SpatialEmbeddings/README.md

 ## Branches of this repo

 - master: single sigma, one class
-- multiclass: single sigma, 8 classes
+- multiclass: single sigma, eight classes
+- elliptical: two sigma, one class

 ## License